Man Who Deactivated Trump's Twitter Account: 'I Didn't Break Any Rules'

 He says he didn't think the account would actually be deactivated and, in any case, calls the whole thing a "mistake."

-However, Duysak contends that he didn't do anything wrong either.
+Duysak also contends that he didn't do anything wrong either.
 "I didn't hack anyone," he tells the tech site.
 "I didn't break any rules."

-He said as a consequence of his actions, he's been hounded by reporters on social media and that he hopes by coming forward he can clear the air and "continue an ordinary life."
+As a consequence of his actions, Duysak says, he's been hounded by reporters on social media.
+He says he hopes that by coming forward he can clear the air and "continue an ordinary life."

 Meanwhile, the president has hardly missed a beat on his favorite social media platform.
-On Wednesday, Trump re-tweeted a series of unverified or debunked anti-Muslim videos from the account of an ultra-right U.K. party, putting him at odds with Britain's Prime Minister Theresa May.
+On Wednesday, Trump retweeted a series of unverified or debunked anti-Muslim videos from the account of an ultra-right U.K. group, putting him squarely at odds with British Prime Minister Theresa May.